 3> clear any PUSCH resource for semi-persistent CSI reporting;

-3> maintain NTA (defined in TS 38.211 [8]) of this TAG.
+3> maintain NTA (defined in TS 38.211 [8]) of this TAG.1> when the cg-SDT-TimeAlignmentTimer expires:

+2> notify RRC to release configured grant type 1 configuration(s) for SDT.

+Editor’s Note: FFS UE procedure for PUCCH, HARQ buffers, NTA, configured uplink grants when cg-SDT-TimeAlignmentTimer expires.

+Editor’s Note: FFS the interplay between the legacy TAT and cg-SDT-TAT when legacy RACH is initiated

 When the MAC entity stops uplink transmissions for an SCell due to the fact that the maximum uplink transmission timing difference between TAGs of the MAC entity or the maximum uplink transmission timing difference between TAGs of any MAC entity of the UE is exceeded, the MAC entity considers the timeAlignmentTimer associated with the SCell as expired.

-The MAC entity shall not perform any uplink transmission on a Serving Cell except the Random Access Preamble and MSGA transmission when the timeAlignmentTimer associated with the TAG to which this Serving Cell belongs is not running.
-Furthermore, when the timeAlignmentTimer associated with the PTAG is not running, the MAC entity shall not perform any uplink transmission on any Serving Cell except the Random Access Preamble and MSGA transmission on the SpCell.
+The MAC entity shall not perform any uplink transmission on a Serving Cell except the Random Access Preamble and MSGA transmission when the timeAlignmentTimer associated with the TAG to which this Serving Cell belongs is not running and except CG-SDT when the cg-SDT-TimeAlignmentTimer is running.
+Furthermore, when the timeAlignmentTimer associated with the PTAG is not running and when the cg-SDT-TimeAlignmentTimer is not running, the MAC entity shall not perform any uplink transmission on any Serving Cell except the Random Access Preamble and MSGA transmission on the SpCell.

 5.3 DL-SCH data transfer